 Credit: Kansai-good

-The name of the station is a composite of Ikejiri in Setagaya-ku and Ohashi in Meguro-ku.
-The Mishuku Camp of the Japan Ground Self-Defense Force is a remnant of the prewar Komazawa Military Training Camp.
-The many cafes and restaurants on Mishuku Street near Setagaya Park, give off the quality of the modern Setagaya residents.
+The station’s name, a fusion of Ikejiri in Setagaya-ku and Ohashi in Meguro-ku, reflects the area’s heritage.
+The Mishuku Camp of the Japan Ground Self-Defense Force stands as a reminder of the prewar Komazawa Military Training Camp.
+The abundance of cafes and restaurants on Mishuku Street near Setagaya Park exudes the essence of modern Setagaya residents.

 Sangenjaya 三軒茶屋